groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-12-20-15558/index.md

 # Features Introduced

-## Extracting Tables from PDF DocumentsThis feature is very useful when you want to extract only the tables form a PDF document.
+## Extracting Tables from PDF Documents

+This feature is very useful when you want to extract only the tables form a PDF document.
 For extracting tables, **TableAreaParser** class is used.
 The instance of **TableAreaParser** class is available via property with the same name in **PdfTextExtractor** class.
 You can create the table bounds manually or let the API detect the layout in automatic mode using **TableAreaDetector** class.
 For working example of this feature, please refer to [this](https://docs.groupdocs.com/parser/java/) documentation article.

-## Extracting Text and Metadata from Text and Presentation TemplatesGroupDocs.Parser now supports extracting text and metadata from the following text and presentation template formats:
+## Extracting Text and Metadata from Text and Presentation Templates

+GroupDocs.Parser now supports extracting text and metadata from the following text and presentation template formats:

 *   dotx (Template)
 *   dotm (Macro-enabled template)